-Lauren Eng, a senior information science major who was born with hydrocephalus — a condition characterized by an abnormal buildup of spinal fluid in the brain — appreciated Biden’s plan to appoint officials to represent people with disabilities across the executive branch.
+Lauren Eng, a senior information science major who developed hydrocephalus — a condition characterized by an abnormal buildup of spinal fluid in the brain — appreciated Biden’s plan to appoint officials to represent people with disabilities across the executive branch.
 On his campaign’s website, Biden promised to appoint leaders “who share his commitment to tough and effective enforcement of all civil rights laws” in the justice, education, health, labor and housing departments, as well as in other areas of the federal government.

 “I don’t think that previous administrations really put that much emphasis on serving people who have conditions,” Eng said.